compomics/moFF/README.md

 Optional requirements :
--When using PeptideShaker results as a source, a PeptideShaker installation (<http://compomics.github.io/projects/peptide-shaker.html>) needs to be availabe.
+-when using PeptideShaker results as a source, a PeptideShaker installation (<http://compomics.github.io/projects/peptide-shaker.html>) needs to be availabe.

-During processing, moFF makes use of a third party algorithm (txic_json.exe or txic.exe) which allows for the parsing of the Thermo RAW data.
+During processing, moFF makes use of a third party algorithm (txic_json.exe) which allows for the parsing of the Thermo RAW data.

 [Top of page](#moff)